spookyQubit/TrafficSignClassification/writeup_template.md

 An iterative approach was chosen to come up with the final model:
-* What was the first architecture that was tried and why was it chosen?
-At first, a LeNet architechture with five layers were chosen with parameters same as in LeNet5 with {learning_rate: 0.001, BATCH_SIZE: 100, EPOCH: 5}.
+* Initial architecture: At first, a LeNet architechture with five layers were chosen with parameters same as in LeNet5 with {learning_rate: 0.001, BATCH_SIZE: 100, EPOCH: 5}.
 No dropout was used.
-* What were some problems with the initial architecture?
-The initial architechture had a huge gap between training and validation accuracy.
+* Problems with the first architecture: The initial architechture had a huge gap between training and validation accuracy.
 Also, the validation acuracy was around 91%, not acceptable as per the requirements of the project.
-* How was the architecture adjusted and why was it adjusted?
-In order to increase the accuracy, I increased the number of feature maps in the convolutional layers.
+* Adjustment of architecture: In order to increase the accuracy, I increased the number of feature maps in the convolutional layers.
 For first layer, feature maps was increased from 6 to 12.
 For the second convolutional layer, the number of feature maps were increased from 16 to 32.
 This adjustment increased the accuracy but still there was considerable overfitting.
 In order to address the problem, dropout was added to the fully connected layer.
 Also one of the fully connected layer was completeley dropped.
 This considerably reduced overfitting and gave a validation accuracy of around 96%.
 Once this architechture was decided, the learning rate was lowered the batch size was reduced and the number of epochs were increased to 50.
 * The initial weights of the layers were chosen as discussed by [Andrej Karapathy](http://cs231n.github.io/neural-networks-2/)